 CAS LF 113: Intensive Beginning French (4 credits)

-(Students who have studied French previously can enroll in a four-credit language course at the intermediate level.)
-Introduction to grammar, vocabulary, and structure of French, emphasizing the basic communication skills: listening, speaking, reading, and writing.
+(Students who have studied French previously can enroll in a four-credit language course at the intermediate or advanced level.)
+Introduction to grammar, vocabulary, and structure of French, emphasizing the basic or advanced communication skills: listening, speaking, reading, and writing.

 Students choose three out of the following courses.
 All elective courses are taught in English.

 (Prerequisites: CAS BI 108 and CAS CH 102, or the equivalent.)
 Principles of cellular organization and function: biological molecules, flow of genetic information, membranes and subcellular organelles, and cell regulation.
 Syllabus

 CAS CH 203: Organic Chemistry I (4)

 (Prerequisites: CAS CH 102 or CAS CH 110 or CAS CH 112, or the equivalent.)
 Fundamentals of contemporary organic chemistry, including electronic structure, stereochemistry, and reactions of important functional groups.
 Environmental problems, action of drugs, chemical warfare agents, insecticides, and chemical causes of disease.
 Syllabus Lab Syllabus

 CAS MA 213: Basic Statistics and Probability (4)

 (Prerequisite: good background in high school algebra.
 Students may receive course credit for not more than one of the following courses: CAS MA 113, CAS MA 115, or CAS MA 213.)
 Elementary treatment of probability densities, means, variances, correlation, independence, the binomial distribution, the central limit theorem.
 Stresses understanding and theoretical manipulation of statistical concepts.
 Syllabus

 CAS LF 299: Approaches to Contemporary French Society and Culture (4)